Remote Full-Stack Web Developer

-We hold regular team video and board game nights online, and for those who are happy to meet up in person, team drinks nights are still on the table!
+We hold regular team video and board game nights online, and for those who are happy to meet up in person, team drinks nights are arranged often!

 The interview process — three stages

-You'll be able to ask questions about the role, tech test, company, team, or clear anything else up.
+You'll be able to ask questions about the role, QA exercise, company, team, or clear anything else up.

 We'll screen share some client software and code (within confidentiality clauses), providing you with a chance to see what you're going to be working on, and enabling you to ask as many technical questions as you can think of.